hiijitesh/notification-service-kafka/Scale.md

 > high-volume deployment.
 Describe the changes you would make to meet scaling
 > demands and explain the rationale behind each change.

-## Factor to scale
+# Scaling the Notification System

--   Consumer can be generalised for the listing different topics
+## What can be done in the future

--   create different groupId for consumer
--   while producing the topic and partition we can shard the partition based on the Name of user
--   Redis can be use for caching the `Hourly notification limit` so we don't need to query MongoDB -
+### 1. Generalizing Consumers

+-   Create flexible consumers that handle multiple topics dynamically.
+-   Improves scalability and simplifies integration of new notification channels.

+### 2. Partitioning Strategy

+-   Shard Kafka partitions based on unique user attributes (e.g., `userId`).
+-   Ensures even workload distribution and prevents bottlenecks.

+### 3. Caching with Redis

+-   Cache critical data like hourly notification limits.
+-   Reduces database load and improves response time for frequent queries.

+### 4. Horizontal Scaling

+-   Scale producer and consumer instances dynamically using Kubernetes or Docker.
+-   Handles traffic spikes efficiently and maintains performance.